-Quinoa Enchilada Crockpot: seasoned ground turkey, quinoa, fire-roasted tomatoes, salsa, beans, corn, enchilada sauce, and plenty of cheese.
-Top with cilantro, lime, guacamole, or your favorite enchilada toppings.
+Quinoa Enchilada Crockpot: seasoned ground turkey, quinoa, tomatoes, salsa, beans, corn, enchilada sauce, and plenty of cheese.
+Top with cilantro, lime, guac, or your favorite enchilada toppings!

-Pair this healthy meal with a simple salad like this Italian Salad or this Mandarin Orange Salad.
+Pair this meal with a simple salad like this Italian Salad or this Mandarin Orange Salad.

 Crockpot quinoa enchilada freshly made, served with a spoon and garnished with cilantro, tomatoes, avocado slices, and lime wedges.